Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-A bone scan is one kind of radionuclide scanning.
-This test is done mainly when there is reason to think the cancer may have spread to your bones.
-For this test, you'll be injected with a small amount of a radioactive substance.
-It travels through the bloodstream and collects in areas of abnormal bone growth.
-Regardless of which type of lung cancer you have, you may not need a bone scan if you have already had a positron emission tomography (PET) scan, which can often show the same type of results.
+A bone scan is similar to a PET scan, but it uses a different radioactive substance that marks changes in bones.
+The bones may change because the cancer has spread there.
+This test is done mainly when your doctor thinks the cancer may have spread to your bones.
+Regardless of which type of lung cancer you have, you may not need a bone scan if you have already had a PET scan.
+This is because both test can often show the same type of results.

 A similar test, known as endoscopic esophageal ultrasound, can also be used to look at lymph nodes in the mediastinum.
-But for this test, the scope is passed down the esophagus instead of the windpipe.
+But for this test, an endoscope is passed down the esophagus instead of the windpipe.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR